aysuulussoy/JavaPathfindingGUI/README.md

 # JavaPathfindingGUI

-This is a Java-based project that implements pathfinding algorithms using a graphical user interface.
-It includes both Depth-First Search (DFS) and Breadth-First Search (BFS), allowing users to visualize how these algorithms work step by step.
+A Java-based application that applies Breadth-First Search (BFS) and Depth-First Search (DFS) to city-distance data loaded from a CSV file.

+The project uses custom stack and queue implementations and provides a JavaFX graphical interface for selecting city pairs and displaying traversal results.

 ### Features

-- DFS and BFS pathfinding algorithms
+- BFS and DFS traversal algorithms
-- Graphical interface using Java Swing
-- Custom implementation of Stack and Queue data structures
+- Custom Stack and Queue data structures
-- Reads grid/map data from a CSV file
-- Basic result display and step-by-step traversal
+- CSV-based city and distance data
+- JavaFX graphical user interface
+- Displays path, total distance, and execution time for selected city pairs

 ### Technologies Used

 - Java
-- Java Swing
+- JavaFX
 - Object-Oriented Programming
+- Data Structures and Algorithms
-- File handling and custom data structures
+- CSV file handling

 ### Notes